Choooooper/2024IST-BioMech-Eaglerockclimbingarm-Art.J-Hayson.W/README.md

 UAT Test Plan: https://github.com/TempeHS/2024IST-BioMech-Eaglerockclimbingarm-Art.J-Hayson.W/blob/420da60dd7419dfae738d0d23d8adf377ee51599/workingDocuments/UAT_TestPlan%20Templatev2.pdf

-We are making a biomedical prosthetic for Aaron
+We are making a biomedical prosthetic for Aaron.
+The arm that we will produce for him will use an ultrasonic sensor to allow the arm to automatically grab rocks when they are close enough and a button connected to a mouth guard will be used to open the arm.

 Hayson: Produce 1st prototype